TheXDS/PhisherTank/README.md

 In the extremely unlike scenario that things like this tool become truly useful and important, consider leaving your star, and idk... helping me [buy a coffee](https://ko-fi.com/W7W415UCHY) perhaps.

 ## Command-Line reference
 PhisherTank can be executed on any platform that supports `dotnet 8.0`.
-Take a look at the [Building prerequisites](#prerequisites) for more information on setting up your computer to run PhisherTank.
+Take a look at the [Building prerequisites](#prerequisites) section for more information on setting up your computer to run PhisherTank.

 When running Phishertank from a terminal, you need to specify a command and a set of arguments.
 For more information, run `./PhisherTank --help` in the binary output directory.

+> Note: Linux is known to not like executing dotnet apps that much.
+If you cannot directly execute `PhisherTank`, try with `dotnet <path-to-PhisherTank>.dll`

 ### `attack` command
 This is the command you want to use to initiate an attack loop.
 It will continously send requests to the phishing site you specify in the arguments.